-Milwaukee M12 LED Trueview Flashlight Gets Put To the Test
+Tool Torture: The Milwaukee M12 LED Trueview Flashlight

-The Milwaukee M12 LED Trueview Flashlight can provide up to 800 Lumens and can cast its light over 375 yards but how will it hold up to the demands of the industrial jobsite.
-To recreate those demands we put the Milwaukee 2355-21 flashlight from the M12 tool line to the test by dropping it, smashing it, and driving it over.
-Let’s see how it did.
+The Milwaukee M12 LED TrueView Flashlight can provide up to 800 Lumens and cast its light over 375 yards, but how will it hold up to the demands of the industrial job site?
+To recreate those demands, we put the Milwaukee 2355-21 flashlight from the M12 power tool line to the test by dropping it, smashing it, and driving it over.
+Let us see how it does.

 milwaukee m12